As an Amazon Associate I earn from qualifying purchases.

 Ingredients

-- 6 ounces high quality semi-sweet chocolate coarsely chopped
+• 6 ounces (170g) high quality semi-sweet chocolate1 coarsely chopped

-- 8 ounces high quality white chocolate coarsely chopped
+• 8 ounces (227g) high quality white chocolate2 coarsely chopped

 Instructions

-- In a medium saucepan over low-medium heat, melt the semi-sweet chocolate, stirring constantly, until smooth.
+• In a medium saucepan over low-medium heat, melt the semi-sweet chocolate, stirring constantly, until smooth.
 You may also do this in the microwave, melting chocolate in 15 second intervals and stirring thoroughly with a spatula between each interval.
-Once chocolate is completely melted, stir in peppermint extract.
+Once chocolate is completely melted, stir in the peppermint extract.

-- Pour melted semi-sweet chocolate into prepared baking pan, spreading with a spatula into an even layer (it will be very thin-- this is ok).
+• Pour the melted semi-sweet chocolate into prepared baking pan, spreading with a spatula into an even layer (it will be very thin– this is ok).
 Rap pan on counter top several times to settle chocolate and remove any air bubbles.
-Crush 2/3 cup of the pretzels into medium-size pieces and sprinkle over wet chocolate.
+Crush ⅔ cup of the pretzels into medium-size pieces and sprinkle over wet chocolate.
 Place pan in the refrigerator or freezer for 20 minutes or until completely set.

-- Once entire pan is completely hardened, remove bark from the pan and peel off the foil.
-Break into desired size pieces or cut squares.
+• Once entire pan is completely hardened, remove bark from the pan and peel off the foil.
+Break into desired size pieces or cut into squares.
 If you choose to cut into squares, allow pan to sit at room temperature for about 10 minutes, then cut using a very sharp knife.
-Bark should be stored in the refrigerator and will keep for up to 3 weeks.
+Bark should be stored in the refrigerator and will stay fresh for up to 3 weeks.
+Keep in mind the pretzels will lose some of their crunch, but they are totally safe to eat.